Detecting Identification Failure in Moment Condition Models: Setting and Assumptions

-Assumption \ref{ass:moments} i. implies that $\Theta$ strictly contains $\overline{\Theta}$ so that issues arising when a parameter is on the boundary are not considered here.
-The connected neighborhood condition plays the role of Assumption ACP iv. in \citet[p2165]{Andrews2012}.
+Assumption \ref{ass:moments} i. implies that $\Theta$ strictly contains $\overline{\Theta}$ so that issues arising when a parameter is on the boundary are not considered here.\footnote{See \citet{Cox2020} for results on identification and boundary robust inference.} The connected neighborhood condition plays the role of Assumption ACP iv. in \citet[p2165]{Andrews2012}.
 It implies that we can find sequences $\gamma_n$ along a continuous path in $\Gamma$ leading to $\gamma_0$ such that $0<\|\gamma_n-\gamma_0\| \to 0$.
 Together with a continuity condition in Assumption \ref{ass:identification} below, it allows to interpolate converging subsequences into converging sequences of parameters in one of the desired identification categories.
 This is similar to Assumption B2 in \citet{andrews2020} and Assumption 14 in \citet{Cox2020}.
 Condition ii. is a uniform convergence condition, implied by a uniform CLT.
 Condition iii. ensures that $\|\cdot\|_{W_n}$ is equivalent to $\|\cdot\|$ so that the choice of $W_n$ does not alter the identifiability of the parameters.